jasmyn/MaxHBO/README.md

 ##Use

+- Install in Greasemonkey.
-Right-click > "HBOMax Toggle UI"
+- Right-click > "HBOMax Toggle UI"

 ##Compatability